locationtech/geogig/doc/manual/source/interaction/geoserver_ui.rst

 .. _configure-datastore-create-new:

-- Creating a brand new GeoGig repository (see :ref:`configure-new-repo`):
+- Creating a brand new GeoGig repository (see :ref:`create-new-repo`):

 .. figure:: ../img/configure-geogig-repo-store-addNew.png